 Often times hydraulic components can begin to act differently or unpredictably when the conditions of the hydraulic system change from the expected.
-In some cases, when hydraulic flow is either lower or higher than anticipated, the valves will not perform as they were designed.
-Cartridge valves are no exception and can sometimes be even more sensitive to altered flow rates when compared to many other hydraulic components, specifically when it comes to high flow rates due to the nature their compact design.
+In some cases, when the hydraulic flow is either lower or higher than anticipated, the valves will not perform as they were designed.
+Cartridge valves are no exception and can sometimes be even more sensitive to altered flow rates when compared to many other hydraulic components, specifically when it comes to high flow rates due to the nature of their compact design.

 Applying the science